threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 | 34 - 66    | Medium risk |
 | 67 - 100   | High risk   |

-If you are familiar with our website, each risk score also have a color associated with it:
+If you are familiar with our website, each risk score also has a color associated with it:

 | Risk Score | Color |
 | ---------- | ----- |